triton-inference-server/model_analyzer/docs/config.md

 [ triton_docker_labels: <dict> ]

 # How Model Analyzer will launch triton.
 It should
-# be either "docker", "local", or "remote".
+# be either "docker", "local", "remote" or "C_API".
 # See docs/launch_modes.md for more information.
 [ triton_launch_mode: <string> | default: 'local' ]